MartinHoldrege/precipr/README.md

 The key function used in `rSFSTEP2` for adjusting coefficients for the weather generator is `adjust_coeffs()`.

-Example data set (need `rSOILWAT2` installed).
+Example data set (need `rSOILWAT2` installed):

 `data <- data.frame(rSOILWAT2::dbW_weatherData_to_dataframe(rSOILWAT2::weatherData))`

-Calculate the coefficients for the markov weather generator.
+Calculate the coefficients for the markov weather generator:

 `coeffs <- rSOILWAT2::dbW_estimate_WGen_coefs(data, imputation_type = "mean")`

-Adjust the coefficients (in this example mean event size is doubled).
+Adjust the coefficients (in this example mean event size is doubled):

 `adjust_coeffs(coeffs, data, mean_mult = 2)`